MSc in Geospatial Engineering: Career Path

 What is an MSc in Geospatial Engineering?

-An MSc in Geospatial Engineering is a Master of Science degree program that focuses on the use of geospatial technologies and techniques, such as GIS, remote sensing, and GPS, to collect, manage, and analyze spatial data.
+An MSc in Geospatial Engineering is a Master of Science degree program focusing on using geospatial technologies and techniques, such as GIS, remote sensing, and GPS, to collect, manage, and analyze spatial data.
 The program typically includes coursework in geodetic surveying, photogrammetry, geospatial data management, and geospatial programming, as well as opportunities for students to specialize in a particular area of geospatial engineering.

 What are the eligibility requirements for an MSc in Geospatial Engineering?